DOROTHY COFUND Programme

-The DOROTHY programme will launch its second call for applications later this year.
+The DOROTHY COFUND programme will open its second call for applications on 1 March 2023

 DOROTHY (DevelOp interdisciplinaRy apprOaches to healTH crisis collaborativelY) is a postdoctoral research programme that is co-funded by the European Union’s Horizon 2020 research and innovation programme under Marie Skłodowska-Curie Actions (MSCA).
 The Irish Research Council (IRC) in partnership with the Health Research Board (HRB) and the Environmental Protection Agency (EPA) have come together to create this new interdisciplinary fellowship programme on the topic of public health crises and their legacies.
 The complementary expertise of the three agencies – namely funding excellence in pan-disciplinary research (IRC), health perspectives (HRB) and environmental policies (EPA) – is key to DOROTHY’s scope and ambitions.
 As the lead agency, the IRC will manage the programme, supported by two other co-funding agencies.

 Over two calls for applications, 25 fellows will be recruited through 36-month fellowships with all nationalities welcome, including all researchers based in Ireland.

 Public health crises are too complex to be tackled in silos.
 Responding to the need to equip European societies with experts who are specially trained to address these challenges in a cooperative fashion, we have designed DOROTHY COFUND to recruit, train and launch the careers of 25 excellent fellows through 36-month fellowships.